Getting to Know Allah

-The destruction of Thamud in The Ants is the only recollection where the she-camel is not mentioned.
-In The Ants Allah reveals that it was nine wrongdoers who were responsible for His genocidal wrath and that He did it, in part, to prove that He was a better schemer.
+In The Ants, Allah reveals that nine wrongdoers were responsible for His genocidal wrath and He did it, in part, to prove that He is a better schemer.

 27:45 And We have sent to Thamud their brother Salih, saying: “Worship Allah”; and lo and behold, they split into two groups fighting each other.

 27:46 He said: “O my people, why do you hasten the evil course before the fair?
 If only you would seek Allah’s Forgiveness, that perchance you may receive mercy!”